How to Advertise Your Personal Training Services | 13 Proven Hacks

 5. Ask for Testimonials

 Let your happy clients do the talking.
-Video and written testimonials add huge credibility.
-Include these across your site and social media.
+Use video and written testimonials across your platforms.

 6. Write Guest Blogs for High-Authority Sites